jgm/pandoc/doc/short-guide-to-pandocs-sources.md

  2. the document AST is modified (optional);

- 3. then the internal respresentation is converted into the target format by a *writer*.
+ 3. then the internal representation is converted into the target format by a *writer*.

 The [*readers*] can be found in `Text.Pandoc.Readers`, while the